-Have you every wondered why are the Dutch called ‘Dutch’?
-You might be surprised with the word’s origin.
+Have you ever wondered why the Dutch are called ‘Dutch’?
+You might be surprised by the word’s origin.

 What do you think about the word’s origin?
-Were you surprised to find out why the Dutch are called Dutch?
+Were you surprised to find out the reasoning behind it?
 Let us know in the comments below!

 Editor’s Note: This article was originally published in June 2018, and was fully updated in June 2021 for your reading pleasure.